-This section describes the performance considerations for backup operations with the MySQL Enterprise Backup product.
+This section describes the performance considerations for backing up a database with MySQL Enterprise Backup.
 When optimizing and tuning the backup procedure, measure both the raw performance (how long it takes the backup to complete) and the amount of overhead on the database server.
 When measuring backup performance, consider: